xoundboy/CzApp/README.md

 $ npm install
 ```

-To run the server and watch for changes in .ts files:
+To run the DEVELOPMENT server and watch for changes in .ts files:
 ```
 npm run dev
 ```